-Click on the gear icon to manage the templates attributes and owners.
+Click on the gear icon to manage the templates attributes and share the template.
 If you are the template owner, you can also delete the template from here.

 The layout of a template cannot be edited at this time.
 The best way to edit the layout is to open a temple with a dataset, customize the dashboard, and then save your changes as a new template.

 Dashboard templates can be launched from within the dashboard tab or from within the Map Analyst and Blank Canvas apps.
 After selecting a template to use, select a dataset to plug into the template.
 Data requirements for use of the template are provided on the left side of the screen.